bevans157/aus_phones/README.md

 In addition to the area-code you can get the geo region of the number (where available) and for mobile numbers the carrier is provided.

+State and region data may contain multiple possible values as number blocks are distributed by exchanges that service multiple areas.

 ## Installation